-Securities Offered A total of 10,000,000 shares of Preferred Stock are being offered in the Rights Offering pursuant to the exercise of Rights.
-Once the Rights are distributed and until the Expiration Date, the Company will not effect a reclassification of the Company's equity securities which could have the effect of materially altering the value of the Rights.
-See "Description of Rights Offering" and "Description of Preferred Stock."
-Basic Subscription Privilege Recordholders at the close of business on the Record Date will receive, at no cost, of a Right for each share of Common Stock owned of record at the close of business on such date.
+Recordholders at the close of business on the Record Date will receive, at no of a Right for each share of Common Stock owned of record at the close of business on such date.
 Each Right will entitle the Rights Holder to subscribe for one Underlying Share at the Subscription Price.
 Upon exercise of the Rights, Rights Holders must indicate on their Rights Certificate whether they wish to receive either shares of Series A Exchangeable Preferred Stock or shares of Series B PIK Preferred Stock.
 A failure to so indicate on the Rights Certificate will result in the issuance of Series A Exchangeable Preferred Stock.
 No fractional Rights or cash in lieu thereof will be issued or paid.
 Fractional Rights will be rounded up to the nearest whole number.
 ONCE A RIGHT HAS BEEN PROPERLY EXERCISED, IT CANNOT BE REVOKED.
-See "Description of Rights OfferingThe Rights" and "Subscription Privileges."
-Oversubscription Privilege Each Rights Holder who elects to oversubscription Privilege Each Rights Holder who elects to exercise the Basic Subscription
+See "Description of Rights Offering--The Rights" and "--Subscription Privileges."

-Privilege in full and who certifies as such, may also subscribe at the Subscription Price for Excess Shares of the same series as purchased pursuant to such Rights Holder's Basic Subscription Privilege, subject to availability and proration.
+exercise the Basic Subscription Privilege in full and who certifies as such, may also subscribe at the Subscription Price for Excess Shares of the same series as purchased pursuant to such Rights Holder's Basic Subscription Privilege, subject to availability and proration.
 Failure by a Rights Holder to indicate that such Rights Holder has exercised its Basic Subscription Privilege in full may result in forfeiture of such Rights Holder's Oversubscription Privilege.
 If an insufficient number of Excess Shares is available to satisfy fully all exercises of the Oversubscription Privilege, then the available Excess Shares will be prorated among Rights Holders who exercise their Oversubscription Privilege based upon the respective number of shares of Preferred Stock each such Rights Holder shall have subscribed for pursuant to the Basic Subscription Privilege.
 In such event, all excess payments shall be returned by mail without interest or deduction promptly after the Expiration Date and after all prorations and adjustments contemplated by the Rights Offering have been effected.
-See "Description of Rights Offering--Subscription Privileges." \$50 per share of Preferred Stock.
+See "Description of Rights Offering--Subscription Privileges.'